AndresFernandezBuron/AndresFernandezBuron/README.md

 - I can know how the job market is for a developer, looking at how many people have applied for a crap job.

+- If Human Resources are Duning-Kruger, I don't want to imagine the rest.

+- I have come to the conclusion that the technology sector does not exist beyond contracts and public money.

 - I have principles, and if you don't like them, you should hire Groucho Marx.

 - A frame of Charlie Chaplin is worth more than a thousand words.